 Let's all imagine for a moment a scenario where there was a person living somewhere on this planet who had never heard of The Beatles.
 And let's suppose that this person, upon entering an elevator in his office building one afternoon, heard the wonderfully lush lullaby entitled “Good Night” and was so taken by its beauty that he sought to identify the artist of this piece of music.
 Upon his inquiry he found that the orchestra responsible for this masterpiece called itself The Beatles and went to his local record store and purchased the album that contained that song.
 What do you think his reaction would be when the needle of his record player landed on the first track, “Back In The U.S.S.R.”?
 Or when he heard “Happiness Is A Warm Gun,” “Helter Skelter” and then “Revolution 9”?

-Similarly, what would your first impression of The Beatles be if “Good Night” was the first song you every heard by the group?
-While it is true that this song has probably never made the top ten list of any Beatles fan, one has to admit that “Good Night” is indeed a beautiful piece of music.
+Similarly, what would your first impression of The Beatles be if “Good Night” was the first song you ever heard by the group?
+While it is true that this song has probably never made any Beatle fan's top ten list, one has to admit that “Good Night” is indeed a beautiful piece of music.
 So, for those who are used to lifting the phonograph needle, or ejecting your compact disc, as the final track of the “White Album” begins coming through your speakers, I urge you to give it a good listen to appreciate what its author, John Lennon, wanted you to experience.
 It won't hurt you, I promise!

 In John's 1980 Playboy magazine interview, he stated the following: "'Good Night' was written for Julian, the way 'Beautiful Boy' was written for Sean.
 I gave it to Ringo."